 Police Officer Position Profile

-Hiring Bonus: Police officer candidates hired during this recruitment process, who successfully complete their Field Training Officer Program and one year of employment with the City will receive a hiring bonus of $2,500!
+Hiring Bonus: Police officer candidates hired during this recruitment process, who successfully complete their Field Training Officer Program and one year of employment with the City of Eden Prairie will receive a hiring bonus of $3,500!

-Salary: The current (2021) Pay Range is $31.71 per hour to $48.48 per hour; starting rate depends upon experience and qualifications.
+Pay Rate: The starting pay rate for this position depends upon experience and qualifications.
+Candidates with 3-5 years of sworn experience may start at Step 3.
 Candidates with 6+ years of broad police officer experience may start at Step 4.
-Officers move up to the next “step” each year, until they reach the top step.
-Annual base adjustments increase the entire step range and typically occur in January.
+Officers are eligible to move up to the next “step” each year, until they reach the top step.
+Annual base adjustments increase the entire step range and typically occurs in January.

 Status: Full-time regular position, non-exempt